Nandini (TV series): Season 1 (In Chronological order)

+Arun Rajashekar, the son of Rajashekar, falls in love with a village girl named Janaki and marries her.
+Kavitha, Janaki’s friend who also loved Arun, commits suicide after the marriage.
+Her sister Bhairavi, a powerful magician, vows revenge.
+She kills Janaki’s father and sets out to destroy Arun’s family.

 Soon after, Arun moves to Malaysia, leaving his pregnant wife Janaki behind at the palace.
 During this time, Janaki bonds well with the grown-up Ganga, who works as a maid in the palace.
 Months later, she gives birth to a child, but the baby is secretly swapped with a dead child, making everyone believe that Janaki's child died.
 Dharmaraj—Arun's uncle—kills Janaki with the help of his son Moorthy and their friend Balaji, hoping his own daughter Maya can marry Arun.
 Arun is devastated after Janaki's death and goes into depression.
 Janaki returns as a spirit to bring back her child and protect her family.